Ashley-Lau/OLYM-ONE/README.md

 # did up chat screen
 # connected updated username and profile pic to chat and game_details
 # added support for ios in signupscreen
+# improved ui /ux for profilescreen and included more support for ios